 The ebb and flow [flood] of gold into and out of Switzerland … is an excellent signal to market moods.
 During the bull market of the late 1970s, stocks built up substantially in Switzerland as banks increased exposure to ten or fifteen per cent of portfolios.
 This turned into net outflow in 1984 and 1985 as investors became disillusioned with gold and sold out, while the physical offtake … especially in the Middle-East and South-East Asia, picked up on lower prices.

 Green reveals why gold is moving from West to East and back.
 In the past decades, the East was far behind in developing its banking systems and financial markets, in comparison to the West.
 People in the East kept a stronger affinity with physical gold as a wealth instrument.
-For millions of people in Asia gold still is the “basic form of saving” (though nowadays less so than in 1987).
-In contrast to the West, where financialization started decades ago, and gold has slowly been removed from people their day-to-day lives.
+For millions of people in Asia, gold still is the “basic form of saving” (though nowadays less so than in 1987).
+In contrast to the West, where financialisation started decades ago, and gold has slowly been removed from the day-to-day lives of people.
 Until a financial crisis emerges, that is.

-Tellingly, as Green writes, the jewelry in the East is of high purity and is fabricated with very low mark-ups.
-The jewelry worn by the women serves the same purpose as the coins and kilobars held by their men: storing value.
-In Asia, more so than in the West, gold jewelry is a store of value, combined with aesthetics and status.
+Tellingly, as Green writes, the jewellery in the East is of high purity and is fabricated with very low mark-ups.
+The jewellery worn by the women serves the same purpose as the coins and kilobars held by their men: storing value.
+In Asia, more so than in the West, gold jewellery is a store of value, combined with aesthetics and status.

 Because of the Eastern gold mentality, these people are eager to accumulate in a steady market and especially on falling prices.
 On price highs, they sell some of their gold.
-People in the West are more inclined to buy physical gold during a crisis, chasing it higher, and liquidate when the crisis has passed, or when the price is declining.
+People in the West are more inclined to buy physical gold during a crisis, chasing it higher, and liquidating when the crisis has passed or when the price is declining.

-We have established the West is mainly the price maker.
-The East is price conscious because it has a longer time horizon regarding gold.
-Steadily it accumulates jewelry, bars, and coins.
+We have established that the West is mainly the price maker.
+The East is price-conscious, because it has a longer time horizon regarding gold.
+Steadily it accumulates jewellery, bars and coins.
 When the price declines, purchases increase; when the price spikes, purchases decrease.
 The East provides a floor for the gold market and dampens volatility.

 It’s often questioned in the gold community, why demand from India and China doesn’t drive the price of gold.
 Jayant Bhandari, a financial consultant from India, gave a descriptive answer in an interview for the Korelin Economics Report in July 2016.
 Indian gold demand had decreased in the months before the interview, on which Bhandari commented:

-Simply put, the Indians prefer not to buy gold on a peak.
+Simply put, the Indians prefer not to buy gold at a peak.

 As if the souks knew.
 In the early 2000s, the gold price started to rise, and dispatches from Switzerland to the UAE declined.
 Finally, in the bull market that followed, the UAE went “into reverse” and started “dishoarding gold back to … Zurich” (Green), from 2006 until 2012.
 Remarkably, when the price fell sharply in 2013, the UAE returned to a buyer again, and then in 2016, when the price started rising, returned to a seller.
 Ebb, flood, ebb.